Evocalize/slate/source/includes/_user_and_group_management_api.md

 }
 ```

 For batch endpoints we return a `report_id` string instead of the created objects.
 This endpoint allows you to view the status of a given batch.
-We retain this data for 30 days.
+We retain this data for 30 days after the report was generated.

 ### HTTP Request
-`GET management/v1/items/report/{{ reportId }}`
+`GET management/v1/items/report/{reportId}`

 ### URL Params